Sports related injuries to the posterolateral hip typically affect the greater trochanter (GT) and peritrochanteric soft tissue structures.

 Specific secondary or associated conditions and complications

 Pain about the GT and the peri-trochanteric area of acute or insidious onset is associated with physical activity.
 Pain is exacerbated when lying on the involved side, or with repetitive hip flexion-extension movements, prolonged standing, and single leg activities.
 A snapping sensation when ascending stairs, performing sit to stand, or exercising may be noticed.
-Posterolateral thigh pain during transitional movements (e.g., sit to stand) should elevate clinical suspicion of greater trochanteric pain or hip osteoarthritis based on patient age.11 Labral tears may be accompanied by reports of clicking or catching at the hip as well as pain with terminal flexion or extension at the hip.11 Avascular necrosis may be reported as a deep seated pain within the hip in context of chronic steroid use.11 Pain in the posterolateral gluteal region with occasional radiation into the posterolateral thigh and calf may be indicative of piriformis syndromes, hamstring pathology, or possible ischial bursitis.11 Further posterolateral hip etiologies include ischiofemoral impingement, lumbar radiculopathy and peripheral neuropathy.
-As such, if the patient presents with a history of high energy trauma investigation for a Morel-Lavalée Lesion, a soft tissue degloving injury is warranted.12
+Posterolateral thigh pain during transitional movements (e.g., sit to stand) should elevate clinical suspicion of greater trochanteric pain or hip osteoarthritis based on patient age.11 Labral tears may be accompanied by reports of clicking or catching at the hip as well as pain with terminal flexion or extension at the hip.11 Avascular necrosis may be reported as a deep seated pain within the hip in context of chronic steroid use.11 Pain in the posterolateral gluteal region with occasional radiation into the posterolateral thigh and calf may be indicative of piriformis syndromes, hamstring pathology, or possible ischial bursitis.11 Further posterolateral hip etiologies include ischiofemoral impingement, occurring from impingement between the lesser trochanter of the femur and the ischium, and lumbar radiculopathy.
+If the patient presents with a history of high energy trauma investigation for a Morel-Lavalée Lesion, a soft tissue degloving injury, is warranted.12

 Initial evaluation includes observation for anatomic asymmetries or tissue deformities, and direct palpation to the affected area to elicit pain and/or symptoms.
-Passive adduction and active internal rotation may reproduce symptoms, while passive internal rotation usually does not.
-Active external rotation and abduction with pain or symptom reproduction may be present in gluteal muscle-tendon injury.7 The FABER test can help differentiate intra-articular pain from lateral hip pain6, while the Ober’s test evaluates for ITB contracture7.
-A snapping sensation with hip motion from extension to flexion and vice versa suggests ITB friction; a positive finding can be confirmed by manually compressing proximal to the GT with symptom relief.13 Conversely, by externally rotating the hip along with adduction and external rotation may elicit pain seen in ischiofemoral syndrome.13 Additionally, lower back etiologies may be assessed by performed lumbar flexion, extension and side bending.
-Further manual testing may include straight leg test, Lasegue’s test and Braggard’s sign.
+Tenderness over the greater trochanter has shown a high sensitivity (80%) and low specify (47%) in diagnosis of GTPS.13 Passive adduction and active internal rotation may reproduce symptoms, while passive internal rotation usually does not.
+Active external rotation and abduction with pain or symptom reproduction may be present in gluteal muscle-tendon injury, and active resistance to abduction has shown a specificity of 93% in GTPS.7,13 The FABER test can help differentiate intra-articular pain from lateral hip pain6, while the Ober’s test evaluates for ITB contracture.7 A snapping sensation with hip motion from extension to flexion and vice versa suggests ITB friction; a positive finding can be confirmed by manually compressing proximal to the GT with symptom relief.14 Conversely, by externally rotating the hip while the hip is in adduction may elicit pain seen in ischiofemoral syndrome.14 Additionally, lower back etiologies may be assessed by performed lumbar flexion, extension and side bending.
+Further manual testing may include straight leg test and Braggard’s sign to evaluate for nerve root impingement.

-Poor tolerance to single leg stance, although not specific for lateral hip pain, is useful in identifying symptomatic hip pathology.6 Gait analysis can evaluate for a Trendelenburg sign, muscle tear, or neurologic injury, as well as dynamic leg length discrepancy.
-Patients with osteoarthritis demonstrate decrease range of motion during gait analysis as compared to healthy controls.14 As such, patients suffering from osteoarthritis ultimately have reduced hip internal rotation, extension and high abduction moment during ambulation causing limping gait.
-Furthermore, ambulation duration can help differentiate lateral hip pain from hip osteoarthritis as patient’s with osteoarthritis on average have reduced maximum walking distances when compared to GTPS patients.6
+Poor tolerance to single leg stance, although not specific for lateral hip pain, is useful in identifying symptomatic hip pathology.6 The single leg stance test, considered positive if reproducing pain within 30 seconds, has a sensitivity of 38% and a specificity of 100% for GTPS.13 Gait analysis can evaluate for a Trendelenburg sign, muscle tear, or neurologic injury, as well as dynamic leg length discrepancy.
+Trendelenburg sign has shown a sensitivity of 73% and a specificity of 77% in partial or full thickness gluteus medius tears.13 Patients suffering from osteoarthritis ultimately have reduced hip internal rotation, extension and high abduction moment during ambulation causing limping gait.
+Furthermore, ambulation duration can help differentiate lateral hip pain from hip osteoarthritis as patients with osteoarthritis on average have reduced maximum walking distances when compared to GTPS patients.6

 If an infectious process is suspected, then a complete blood cell count, erythrocyte sedimentation rate, and C-reactive protein should be obtained to elucidate any active inflammatory processes.

-Radiographs (pelvic AP, and hip AP/lateral-cross table and frog leg) help screen for avulsion fractures, or intra-tendinous calcifications.
-In the setting of acute trauma, computed tomography (CT) scanning may be useful to assess acute fractures or for those who cannot undergo magnetic resonance imaging (MRI).15 MRI may reveal a combination of peritrochanteric edema, gluteus minimus or medius tendinosis, and fluid in the local bursae.16 Ultrasound (US) may reveal similar findings to MRI for multiple conditions at the posterior hip while providing real-time, dynamic assessment.
+Radiographs are helpful to supplement physical examination in ruling out other sources of hip pain including osteoarthritis, avascular necrosis and femoroacetabular impingement.13 In the setting of acute trauma, computed tomography (CT) scanning may be useful to assess acute fractures or for those who cannot undergo magnetic resonance imaging (MRI).15 MRI may reveal a combination of peritrochanteric edema, gluteus minimus or medius tendinosis, and fluid in the local bursae, though peritrochanteric edema and bursal fluid is present in 65%-88% of asymptomatic hips.13,16 Ultrasound (US) may reveal similar findings to MRI for multiple conditions at the posterior hip while providing real-time, dynamic assessment.
 The utility of ultrasound imaging continues to expand as both a diagnostic tool and as guidance for locally directed treatment.
 At the posterior hip, multiple clinical indications support the use of ultrasound imaging as a first line diagnostic tool including: the detection of effusions, extra-articular snapping hip, Morel-Lavalée lesions, high-grade muscle injuries.12 Furthermore, use of ultrasound guidance for injections, rather than landmark guidance, appears to confer greater accuracy in delivery of the injectate with potentially greater benefit and cost-effectiveness.17

 Supplemental assessment tools

-Proposed diagnostic criteria for GTPS includes at least 2 of the following: lateral hip pain, tenderness about the GT, or one of the following: pain at extremes of rotation, abduction, and/or adduction, pain on strong contraction of hip abductors, or pain radiating to the lateral aspect of the thigh.6,16 Gluteal tendinopathy may be detected by using Modified Resisted Internal Rotation Test which may distinguish hip tendinopathy versus GTPS.7 This test is performed by flexing the knee and hip to 90 degrees while externally rotating to 15 degrees.7 The test is considered positive if lateral hip pain is elicited.18
+GTPS is a clinical diagnosis and there are currently no established diagnostic criteria.
+Gluteal tendinopathy may be detected by using Modified Resisted Internal Rotation Test which may distinguish hip tendinopathy versus GTPS.7 This test is performed by flexing the knee and hip to 90 degrees while externally rotating to 15 degrees.7 The test is considered positive if lateral hip pain is elicited.18

 Early prediction of outcomes

-No studies have reported early predictors of outcome.
-Age and pre-injury activity level may positively influence recovery.
-Additionally GTPS is associated with low back pain and knee osteoarthritis that could affect clinical improvement.7 Moreover, no association has been found with body mass index.16
+Patients with positive Trendelenburg sign or single leg stance test have an increased risk of failing conservative treatment measures.13 Age and pre-injury activity level may positively influence recovery.
+Additionally, GTPS is associated with low back pain and knee osteoarthritis that could affect clinical improvement.7 Moreover, no association has been found with body mass index.16

 Active or relative rest is the mainstay of activity modification.
 Severe injuries may limit ADLs, as well as athletic activity, therefore avoidance of prolonged walking, standing, stairs, and repetitive sit to stand movements is important.
 Modifiable sport-related extrinsic risk factors include decrease sport-specific demands, correcting training errors, evaluating equipment, and modifying the environment.19